gmmorris/gmmorris.github.io/_posts/2022-02-23-managing-distributed-teams.md

 In the past, if I were to spot a teammate working out of hours, I'd assume they were overworking and address this concern accordingly.
 Earlier on as a manager on a distributed team, I began to notice this practice becoming harder, as I had to familiarise myself with each individual's workhours across timezones.
 This is neither scalable nor effective.

 The _aha-moment_ for me was the moment I realised that a member of my team would regularly take breaks during the day, going for a walk with their partner, or an afternoon cycle in the woods.
-They would then make up those hours in the evenings, or weekends, and on observation I realised - this is **exactly** what [**Home, Dinner**]({% post_url 2022-02-21-intentionally-asynchronous %}) and async work are about: freeing the members of our team to manage their time as they see fit while still being an effective team.
+They would then make up those hours in the evenings, or weekends, and on observation I realised - this is **exactly** what [**Home, Dinner**]({% post_url 2022-02-21-intentionally-asynchronous %}) and asynchronous work are about: freeing the members of our team to manage their time as they see fit while still being an effective team.

 This means I can no longer use workhours as a proxy for anything, whether it's tracking performance or overwork.
 Either way, I need a better metric, and that's where effective feedback and coaching is required.